 Another lesser-known benefit of the great outdoors is grounding.
 The practice of making direct contact with the earth in order to neutralize unstable atoms called free radicals.
 By walking barefoot through the grass, you absorb some of the earth’s negatively charged electrons, which then neutralizes the free radicals.
 Any skin-to-earth contact works, but grass, sand and dirt are all more conductive when they are wet, so don’t be afraid to get down and dirty!

 The research behind grounding says that anywhere from 20-30 minutes per day will do the trick.
 Try taking your morning coffee outside, or rest your tired feet in some soft grass after work.
-Meditation in the Mountains is a great activity for those looking to connect to nature in a more remote setting.
 Try grounding as you practice yoga and meditate, and walk in silence to activate your senses.